SiriDB/siridb-server/help/help_functions.md

 	filter(<operator> <value>)

-Returns an integer or float value depending on the series data type.
+Returns an integer, float or string value depending on the series data type.

 Filter is used to filter the result by values.